You will love this creamy Cashew Butter Sauce. It's vegan, healthy, and delicous on everything! This sauce will become your new sauce go-to.

 - ½ cup cashew butter

-- ½ teaspoon minced fresh or jarred ginger, optional
+- ½ tsp ginger fresh or jarred; optional

 - salt and freshly ground pepper to taste

 - Add the bell pepper and scallions and cook over medium-low heat until the bell pepper softens, about 4 minutes.